What is a virtual server?

 <VirtualHost ftp.mydomain.com> ... </VirtualHost>When

-proftpdparses this context on startup, it will resolve the given DNS name to its IP address and use that, just as if that IP address had been used in the first place.
-Use of DNS names like this, while convenient, can easily lead to confusion when multiple DNS names resolve to the same IP address.
-If this happens,
+proftpdparses this section on startup, it will resolve the given DNS name to its IP address and use that, just as if that IP address had been used in the first place.
+In addition, when DNS names are used like this, ProFTPD will automatically create a

-<Global> context is provided as a convenience.
+<Global> section is provided as a convenience.
 Imagine

 that the administrator has many